sffjunkie/astral/src/doc/index.rst

            Geocoder functions return a :class:`~astral.LocationInfo` instead
            of a :class:`~astral.location.Location`

-           All calculations except for azimuth and elevation now adjust for refraction.
+           All calculations now automatically adjust for refraction.
+           For elevation you can return the true angle by setting the `with_refraction` parameter to False.

            The solar_noon and solar_midnight functions have been renamed to :meth:`~astral.sun.noon` and :meth:`~astral.sun.midnight`